-NEA has agreed to purchase 500,000 shares of our common stock at a price per share equal to the initial public offering price in a private placement that will close concurrently with this offering.
+NEA has indicated an interest in purchasing up to approximately \$5.0 million of shares of our common stock at a price per share equal to the initial public offering price (or 384,615 shares based on the assumed initial public offering price of \$13.00 per share) in a proposed private placement that would close concurrently with this offering.
 The sale of these shares to NEA will not be registered in this offering.
-In addition, certain of our existing stockholders and their affiliated entities, including stockholders affiliated with our directors, have indicated an interest in purchasing up to approximately \$8.2 million of shares of our common stock, at a price per share equal to the initial public offering price (or approximately 820,000 shares based on the initial public offering price of \$10.00 per share).
+In addition, certain of our existing stockholders and their affiliated entities, including stockholders affiliated with our directors, have indicated an interest in purchasing up to approximately \$8.2 million of shares of our common stock, at a price per share equal to the initial public offering price (or approximately 630,000 shares based on the assumed initial public offering price of \$13.00 per share).

 The concurrent private placement and the potential purchases of shares in this offering to certain of our existing stockholders and their affiliated entities will reduce the available public float for our common stock because NEA will be restricted from selling the shares pursuant to restrictions under applicable securities laws, and our existing stockholders and their affiliates will be restricted from selling any shares purchased by them pursuant to lock-up agreements they have entered into with the underwriters in this offering.
 As a result, the sale of common stock in the concurrent private placement and to our existing stockholders and their affiliates will reduce the liquidity of our common stock relative to what it would have been had these shares been sold in this offering and been purchased by investors that were not affiliated with us.
-Following this offering and the concurrent private placement, the number of shares beneficially owned by NEA after this offering will be as set forth in the beneficial ownership table in "Principal Stockholders" elsewhere in this prospectus.
+Following this offering and the concurrent private placement, the number of shares beneficially owned by NEA and our other principal stockholders after this offering will be as set forth in the beneficial ownership table in "Principal Stockholders" elsewhere in this prospectus.